hieuthi/joplin-plugin-metis/README.md

 }
 ```
 You may have to adjust `height: 14px;` depend on your font-size.
 Note that CSS animation based on height can be a computing intensive task so don't do this if you have very long note.

+### Quickly Input Todo Items
+Typing a todo item can be tiresome as you have to type special characters like `(`, `)`, and ISO datetimes.
+However, it is recommended that you will type `creationDate` instead of skipping it as this provides another dimension when you have to review your todo list.
+Moreover the plugin will automatically fill in `completionDate` if it found the item already has `creationDate` when you toggle the checkbox.

+To make typing todo item easier, I have published [Slash Command plugin for Joplin](https://github.com/hieuthi/joplin-plugin-slash-commands).
+Basically you can type `/todoa`, `/todob`, `/todoc`, `/todod`, or `/todoe` and the Slash Command plugin will unroll it into respective priority and with the current datetime in ISO format for `creationDate`.

 ### Archive Todo.txt
 Using `archive-todotxt` language plate for in-active todo list.
 There is no different between it and `todotxt`, but it helps searching for active list a lot easier.